Transcendental Meditation movement: 1993: Maharishi Vedic Education Development Corporation

 In 2004, the lawsuit Butler vs. MUM alleged that MVED was guilty of negligent representation and had direct liability for the death of a Maharishi University of Management student.
-In 2008, all charges against MVED were dismissed and the law suit was dropped.Butler v.
-Maharishi University of Management, US District Court, Southern District of Iowa, Central Div., Case No. 06-cv-00072Butler v.
-MUM/MVED Case #4:06cv 00072 JEG-TJS, 17 January 2008 page 15, summary judgment one: direct liablity.
-Butler v.
-MUM/MVED Case #4:06cv 00072 JEG-TJS, Sept 24, 2008 page 23, summary judgment two: negligent representation.
+In 2008, all charges against MVED were dismissed and the lawsuit was dropped.
 According to journalist Antony Barnett, the attacks led critics to question the movement's claims that group practice of advanced meditation techniques could end violence.
 Maharishi said of the incident that "this is an aspect of the violence we see throughout society", including the violence that the U.S. perpetrates in other countries.